sunriax/basys3/README.md

 ## Additional Information

-You can find more additional information in the [manual](https://github.com/sunriax/manual/tree/master/docs) repository and/or visit the [SUNriaX Project Wikipedia](https://wiki.sunriax.at/) for further information (currently under construction).
+You can find more additional information in the [manual](https://github.com/sunriax/manual/tree/master/docs) repository and/or visit the [WIKI](https://wiki.sunriax.at/) for further information (currently under construction).

 If there are any further questions feel free to start an issue or contact us, we try to react as quick as possible.